KittensMittens-hub/diabrain/README.md

 ## Study Design and Data Sources

 A prospective observational longitudinal cohort study with a 12 month follow-up was conducted in 158 outpatients with type 2 diabetes mellitus attending routine clinical visits.
 All participants provided written informed consent, and the protocol was approved by the Local Ethics Committee.
-Glucose-lowering therapy with SGLT2i or GLP-1 RAs was initiated according to current clinical guidelines [5].
+Glucose-lowering therapy with SGLT2i or GLP-1 RAs was initiated according to current clinical guidelines.
 Patients with target glycated hemoglobin (HbA1c) levels underwent a cross sectional assessment, whereas individuals with non target HbA1c levels were followed longitudinally.
-Clinical evaluation included physical examination and cognitive testing using the Montreal Cognitive Assessment (MoCA) and the Mini Mental State Examination (MMSE) [6, 7].
-Laboratory analyses comprised HbA1c and biochemical markers of neuronal damage, including S100 protein, neuron specific enolase, and neurofilament light chains [8, 9, 10].
+Clinical evaluation included physical examination and cognitive testing using the Montreal Cognitive Assessment (MoCA) and the Mini Mental State Examination (MMSE).
+Laboratory analyses comprised HbA1c and biochemical markers of neuronal damage, including S100 protein, neuron specific enolase, and neurofilament light chains.
 Measurements were performed at baseline and every three months for up to one year.

 ### Data Collection
 Stored at: `clean_data/diabrain.xlsx`